jpwhalley/GMS_Stats_Course/1_Introduction_to_Statistics/README.md

 Data
 ----
-* Genetic distances for block 3
+* Genetic distances for block 3 (contact jpwhalley if you want to download it)
-* Microarray data for block 3
+* Microarray data for block 3 (contact jpwhalley if you want to download it)

 Blocks
 --------